pulseenergy/tumor/README.md

 then in your messy, interlinked projects: `tumor link`, `tumor exec git pull`, `tumor exec git push`, etc.

+intellij users can exclude their module directories with `tumor intellij`.

 `tumor exec` is awfully wordy, so it's aliased to `te`.

 tumor tries to be smart about which projects should be linked, but you can override its decisions with a `.tumorrc` file placed at the root of your workspace.